xtuml/mc/doc/notes/9947_type_decl/9947_typeorder_dnt.md

 6.3 Ordering Algorithm
 The ordering algorithm employes the concept of 'leaf' and 'cycle'.
 A leaf is a type that makes no reference to itself or any other type.
+A type with references becomes a leaf after all of the types to which it refers are rendered.
-A cycle a set of one or more types that form a looping chain of references.
+A cycle is a set of one or more types that form a looping chain of references.
 Self-reference is a cycle of length one.
 Longer cycles are formed when one type refers to another (which refers to another which refers another) which eventually refers back to the first type.
 As